 "What do we do?"
 Hermione asked, a feeling akin to panic welling up within her.

 "Die," Malfoy said with some scorn, though he was still breathing rather heavily after his ordeal.
 "After you've provided a little entertainment, of course.

 "And you, Professor," the boy continued, his contemptuous gaze affixed on the potions master, "I imagine the Dark Lord will have something extra special for you in mind."

 The boy might have been talking about nothing more than everyday events—to him it was likely nothing more than the truth, after all.
 It was just the way it must be, and Hermione knew that most Death Eaters were no better, or even worse than he was.

-"Silence, Draco," Snape said, waving his wand at the Slytherin, not without a disdain of his own.
+"Silence, Draco," Snape said, waving his wand at the Slytherin, not without a measure of disdain of his own.

 Though Malfoy could not say anything further, his glares spoke as clearly as though he had stood atop the Astronomy tower and shouted it with a Sonorus.

 "Miss Granger," said McGonagall, taking charge of the situation, "send a patronus to Mr. Potter and the Headmaster informing them of these events.
-I will activate the defenses on the Great Hall."
+I will activate the defenses on the Great Hall and in the school."

-Turning, McGonagall turned and walked toward the anteroom, which Hermione knew housed the focal for the wards.
+Turning, McGonagall walked toward the anteroom, which Hermione knew housed the focus for the wards.
 Hermione snapped off the spell quickly and turned to the rest of the students standing by.
 Though they were mostly younger students, and therefore not as powerful or trained as the older ones, they appeared to be keeping a tight rein on their fear, which was encouraging to see.